I know what you’re thinking-dark chocolate, apricot, date and avocado mousse? This. Should. Not Work.

 - handful of dates and dried organic apricots (unsulphured so dark in colour)

-Melt the chocolate over a bain-marie then take it off the heat and add the honey, vanilla, cinnamon and cocoa powder and create a paste, stirring with a wooden spoon.
-Add to the blender with the milk, avocados, dates and apricots and blend until as smooth as possible.
+Melt the chocolate over a bain-marie then take it off the heat and add the syrup, vanilla, cinnamon and cocoa powder and create a paste, stirring with a wooden spoon.
+Add to the blender with the coconut milk, avocados, dates and apricots and blend until as smooth as possible.
 Note that adding dates and apricots means you will never have a completely blended consistency (there will be a few lumps although once in the fridge these won’t be visible) plus they really add some caramel sweetness to the recipe and make it a full bodied mousse for sure.
 I got all Nigella on you there for a moment didn’t I?!
 Nigella is my Queen!

 Too much yumminess in one post hey.
 You’re welcome!